Tinesra/Tinesra/README.md

 # 💫 Hi!
 I'm Arsent!

-🎓 IT Student | 🌟 Creativity Enthusiast | 🚀 Aspiring Startup Founder<br><br>
+🎓 IT Student | 🌟 IVP for IT | 🚀 Aspiring Startup Founder<br><br>
-🖥️ Currently a 2nd Year IT student at the Ateneo De Naga University<br>
+🖥️ Currently a 3rd Year IT student at the Ateneo De Naga University<br>
 💡 UI/UX, Networking and Cybersecurity Enthusiast<br>
 🎨 Tech and Creatives